ygao0719/TaskMaster/README.md

 - Deploy link fro taskmaster frontend: http://taskmaster-lab31.s3-website-us-west-2.amazonaws.com

 ## Issues encountered during deployment
-We used to use the RDS as the database to support applications.
+- We used to use the RDS as the database to support applications.
 But this time we are using NoSQL.
 I am not sure how to make the application connect to DynamoDB.
+- 10 July 2019: First of all, I had no idea how to

 ## Features
 - 4 July 2019: